yixqiao/term-shortcuts/README.md

 - Save and use instantly in all terminal sessions

-## Quickstart
+## Install
 1. Clone repository
 2. Enter the folder "install" and run `sudo ./install-sc`.

+## Quickstart
-3. Open a new terminal and type `s -h`.
+1. Open a new terminal and type `s -h`.
 You should get some usage output.
-4. Run `s -a hw echo hello world`.
+2. Run `s -a hw echo hello world`.
 This sets the shortcut with token hw.
-5. Run `s hw`.
+3. Run `s hw`.
 You should see hello world being echoed.
-6. Run `s`.
+4. Run `s`.
 The program wil print a list of valid commands (there should be only one so far).
-7. Run `s -rm hw` to remove the command to print hello world.
+5. Run `s -rm hw` to remove the command to print hello world.

 ## Examples
 - Pipes